-When you deploy LogDNA into your Kubernetes infrastructure, the agent actually runs as a pod on each of the nodes and ships logs directly from the STDOUT/STDERR of your containers and application logs (you can learn more about it here).
+When you deploy LogDNA into your Kubernetes infrastructure, the agent actually runs as a pod on each of the nodes and ships logs directly from the STDOUT/STDERR of your containers and application logs.
 By default, we collect these logs from all of your name spaces.

-Now that you have a basic idea of how LogDNA handles your Kubernetes logs, we can dig into a few common problems that tend to arise within these deployments and the best practices in helping reduce the risk of these problems occurring.
+Now that you have a basic idea of how LogDNA handles your Kubernetes logs, we can dig into a few common problems that tend to arise within these deployments and the best practices for helping reduce the risk of these problems occurring.

 Because Kubernetes is a distributed system, proper networking and communication are critical.
-When communication on the networking level is disrupted, not only do the applications suffer but logging for these applications be interrupted as well, reducing insight into your infrastructure.
+When communication on the networking level is disrupted, not only do the applications suffer but logging for these applications can be interrupted as well, reducing insight into your infrastructure.

 The symptoms of networking issues can look like: